How to Use Fdisk Format Partition in Linux [Step-by-Step Solution]- Qiling

 Fdisk-change-partition

 Step 7.
-Format the partition with the mkfs command.
-For example: "sudo mkfs.ext4 /dev/sda5".
-This command will format the fifth partition using the ext4 file system.
+To format a partition with the mkfs command, you can use a command like "sudo mkfs.ext4 /dev/sda5" to format the fifth partition using the ext4 file system.

 fdisk-format-partition